Huguet57/.cursorrules/README.md

 I tried longer prompts like this, but even though I force it to use the Scratchpad, it does not.

-I guess it's a context window thing and so my take-away is that shorter prompts work best.
+I guess it's a context window thing and so my take-away is that **shorter prompts work best**.

 It's not an issue per se, just a found limitation.
 Beware of getting the prompt too long.